Two vehicles of Russian peacekeepers pass freely along Lachin-Khankendi road | News.az

 Vehicles belonging to the Russian peacekeeping contingent continue to pass through the peaceful protest area on the Lachin-Khankendi road without hindrance, News.Az reports.

-Peaceful protesters on Tuesday ensured free passage of a truck and a passenger car of Russian peacekeepers along the Lachin-Khankendi road.
+The peaceful protesters on Wednesday ensured the free movement of two trucks of Russian peacekeepers along the Lachin-Khankendi road.